-A quick guide on where and how to apply for a TIMS card and other trekking permits, such as the ACAP permit, in Kathmandu, Nepal.
+A complete guide on where and how to apply for a TIMS card and other trekking permits, such as the ACAP permit, in Kathmandu, Nepal.

 If you’re headed to Nepal, there’s a big chance you’re going to do some trekking.
 Before you head out to the mountains, though, you need to make sure you’re properly prepared.

 One of the things you need is a TIMS (Trekkers’ Information Management Systems) card.
 A TIMS card is a basic trekking permit you need for all treks in Nepal.
-You’ll also need trekking permits for specific areas, which can vary in cost based on the region.
-One of the most popular of these permits is the ACAP permit, which you can also get here.
+You’ll also need trekking permits for specific areas, which vary in cost based on the region.
+The most popular permits are the ACAP permit and the permit for the Everest Base Camp Trek.

-Where to apply for a TIMS card and trekking permits in Kathmandu
+Where to apply for a TIMS card, ACAP permit, and trekking permits in Kathmandu

 The Nepal Tourism Board’s office is located on Pradarshani Marg, a 15-minute stroll from the backpacker district of Thamel.
 The office is open from 10:00 until 17:00, but hours can fluctuate.
 There’s an unofficial lunch break between 13:00 and 14:00.